Michael-MD/Elastic-Multislice-Electron-Microscopy/README.md

 $$ \psi(r_\perp, z) = \prod \mathcal F^{-1} ``{ P(k_\perp, \Delta z) \mathcal F``{ e^{\mathcal U \Delta z} \psi(r_\perp, 0) ``} ``} $$

-where $P(k_\perp
-\Delta z)$ is the free-space propagator in reciprical space.
+where $P(k_\perp, \Delta z)$ is the free-space propagator in reciprical space.
 The approach is referred to as the multislice approach and is the method used here.

 The techniques of electron microscopy can be catigoriezed into two primary modes.
 HR-TEM (High-Resolution Transmission Electron Microscopy) which uses incident place waves and STEM (Scanning Transmission Electron Mircsocopy) which uses a converged probe which scans across the specimenn surface.